beepscore/sparse_binary_number/README.md

 101010
 ...

-## Solution strategy
-Add method is_sparse() to take an integer argument and return boolean.
-Add tests.

-### Brute force solution
-Start with starting sparse number, increment until is_sparse.

-### More efficient solution
-Write method to generate sparse numbers.
-Write method to take a sparse number and return the next sparse number.

 ## Run unit tests
 To run tests in terminal, cd to top level directory that contains subdirectory test